zephyrproject-rtos/zephyr/doc/reference/kernel/synchronization/semaphores.rst

 Concepts
 ********

-Any number of semaphores can be defined.
+Any number of semaphores can be defined (limited only by available RAM).
 Each semaphore is referenced by its memory address.

 A semaphore has the following key properties: